 How we can help:

-Once you're all booked on to a trip of a lifetime you'll get sent your trip notes, where you can swat up on everything to do with your trip.
+Once you're all booked on to a trip of a lifetime you'll receive log in details to your online account, where you can swat up on everything to do with your trip.
 You can also join our country specific Facebook groups

 First Real Gap Experience Project: Community work with young children in Moshi, Tanzania

 Story: I first met the Real Gap Experience team at the Adventure Travel show when I was 18 and after some serious deliberation, decided to go to Tanzania and volunteer on a community project in Moshi.
 The guys on the team were great in helping me make my choice!